mathesh-me/cloud-finops-articles/aws/eks-fargate.md

 Refer How many Pods can be Placed on Each node: [Click here](https://docs.aws.amazon.com/eks/latest/userguide/choosing-instance-type.html#determine-max-pods)<br>

 **Remove Fargate from the total estimate so that we can add our worker nodes estimate to the EKS cluster.**

+*Some of Paramenters you need to consider while calculating the cost for Worker Nodes:*

+- Region
+- Operating System
+- Number of Instances
+- Instance Type
+- Payment Options(Savings Plan, Reserved, On-Demand, Spot)

 ![Screenshot 2024-10-20 155145](https://github.com/user-attachments/assets/ff77c3a0-82b9-4d3d-8c27-3fe7d7f19be2)